 2.5.4 Sugar Fermentations

 A 10 ml of peptone water was introduced into 5 sterile test tubes respectively.
 Three (3) drops of methyl red was added into each of the test tubes, then Durham’s tubes were inserted in an inverted position into each of the tubes and sealed with foil before sterilization in an autoclave at 121 ºC for 10 minutes.
 One gram (1g) of respective carbohydrates: glucose, lactose, fructose, sucrose and mannitol, were added into 100 ml of sterile distill water and sterilized using membrane filter.
 A total of 1 ml of each of sterile sugar was added into each of the sterilized test tubes that contained the peptone water.
 Thereafter, the cultured organisms were inoculated into each of the tubes respectively.
 They were then incubated at 37 ºC for 24 h.
-Positive result indicates yellow colour while gas production were seen in the Durham’s tube.
+Positive result indicated yellow colour while gas production were seen in the Durham’s tube.

 2.6 Antimicrobial Susceptibility Testing

 An antibiotic susceptibility test was performed using the Kirby-Bauer disc diffusion method on Mueller Hinton Agar plates.
 Bacterial inoculum was prepared to match 0.5 McFarland turbidity standard for each isolate and a loop full of the urine sample was swabbed on already prepared Mueller Hinton agar plates.
-Ten commercially made antibiotics were placed on the duplicate Mueller Hinton agar plates which were then incubated at 370C for 24 hours.
+Ten commercially made antibiotics were placed on the duplicate Mueller Hinton agar plates were then incubated at 370C for 24 hours.
 The antibiotics used include: Cotrimoxazole (30 μg), Chloranphenicol (30 μg), Sparfloxacin (10 μg), Ciprofloxacin (30 μg), Amoxacillin (30 μg), Augmentin (30 μg), Gentamycin (30 μg), Pefloxacin (30 μg), Ofloxacin (10 μg), Streptomycin (30 μg).
 Zones of inhibition diameter were measured in milimeter (mm) and compared with Clinical Laboratory Standard Institute to determine their resistance patterns (CLSI, 2014).

 2.7 Determination of MAR Index